pcraig3/fed-notes/src/articles/2021-12-15-paperweight.md

 Enabling content writers to edit the content directly relieves this tension: by using a Content Management System (CMS), a content writer can log in, update the text, and press “Publish”.
 Now developers can work on other tasks and content writers can make changes whenever they want.
 But there is a tradeoff here: setting up and maintaining a CMS creates work for developers.
 If the content doesn’t change that often, maybe sending emails is good enough.
 Ultimately, it comes down to team preference.
 Does it save us time?
 Is this how we want to work together?
 What if we try it out?
 If it works, let’s keep using it.
 If it doesn’t work, let’s get rid of it.

-Our team eventually decided to add a CMS, so we picked one that met our use case and got it working.
+Our team eventually decided to add a CMS, so we picked one that worked for us and set it up.

 There are a bunch of (valid) questions that arise when adding a CMS: